AntCas/antcas.github.io/src/pages/projects/goodworkcafes.md

 As a fun side project between freelancing gigs, I started working on this website to make browsing the cafes faster and easier.
 I added filters, search, and map functionality.
 My friend Brent Bovenzi contributed as well, especially to making the map icons better and improving the Search UX.

 The website still uses Google Sheets as a backend and is hosted for free on Netlify.
-My only costs are the domain, about $12/year.
+My only cost is the domain, about $12/year.
 Once a day a CircleCI job runs on GitHub that downloads any new cafes and re-builds the website.

 ![Map Page Screenshot](/images/goodworkcafes/map.png "Good Work Cafes Map View")

-Thus, the website is entirely static, making it cheap to host, and thanks to Gatsby it's super responsive as well.
+The website is entirely static, which makes it so cheap to host, and thanks to Gatsby the navigation between pages is super fast as well.

 One challenge as the number of cafes on the website grew was keeping the main page responsive.
 Initially all cafes were loaded on the main page which slowed down scrolling to a halt and made the website take a very long time to render.
 This was solved by adding in a dynamic-scrolling component that only loads the cafes you're currently looking at.
 The end result is super fast and smooth scrolling.